 Comprehensive Liberal Studies - Curricular Emphasis

-About The Program
+About The Major

-It is recommended that students seeking teacher licensure with endorsement in Elementary Education (preK-6) or Special Education: General Curriculum (K-12) complete a major that reflects the interdisciplinary and interdependent nature of the liberal arts.
-The Comprehensive Liberal Studies major allows licensure candidates in the above areas to pursue studies in the University's three academic schools while meeting the competencies of teachers recommended in the Virginia Board of Education's Regulations Governing the Review and Approval of Education Programs in Virginia.
+Students seeking teaching licensure with endorsement in Elementary Education (preK-6) or Special Education: General Curriculum (K-12) complete a major that reflects the interdisciplinary and interdependent nature of the liberal arts.
+The Comprehensive Liberal Studies: Curriculum Emphasis (CLS:CE) major allows teaching candidates in the above areas to pursue studies in the University's four academic schools while meeting the competencies required in the Virginia Board of Education's Regulations Governing the Review and Approval of Education Programs in Virginia.

 It is recommended that a student wishing to declare the CLS:CE major file a Declaration of Major form with the Office of the Registrar as early as possible or at least by the spring of their sophomore year.
 Students must then secure an adviser, who is usually a full-time faculty member from the Education Department, in order to outline a plan of study that leads to admission in the Undergraduate Education Program and finally to teaching certification.